FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 Bob Avakian on a speaking tour in 1979

-In response, the RCP rallied hundreds of supporters to come to D.C. itself and organized political support around the country for what came to be known as the Mao Tsetung Defendants.
+In response, the RCP rallied hundreds of supporters to go to DC itself and organized political support around the country for what came to be known as the Mao Tsetung Defendants.
 In connection with this, BA went on a speaking tour in a number of major cities across the U.S. that reached thousands of people.

 Only through a continuing campaign to rally political support, along with fighting this in the legal arena, was a successful resolution achieved in the case of the Mao Tsetung Defendants, with no defendants having to serve jail time and all the charges against BA completely dropped.